 Never accept a first offer.
 (Unless it’s the big slice of cake.)
-Salaries, big purchases, monthly bills, and even debt payments are all open to negotiation.
+Salaries, big purchases, monthly bills (including rent), and even debt payments are all open to negotiation.

 Feel you.
 But mastering the art of the deal can really pay off.
 Start with a vibe check to make sure the timing’s right.
 Asking for a raise a month after you get hired – or any other time it doesn’t feel right to play hardball – probably won’t get you what you want.